awsdocs/aws-lambda-developer-guide/doc_source/services-rds-tutorial.md

 **Dependencies**
 + `pymysql` – The Lambda function code uses this library to access your MySQL instance \(see [PyMySQL](https://pypi.python.org/pypi/PyMySQL)\) \.

 Install dependencies with Pip and create a deployment package\.
-For instructions, see [AWS Lambda Deployment Package in Python](python-package.md)\.
+For instructions, see [AWS Lambda deployment package in Python](python-package.md)\.

-## Create the Lambda Function<a name="vpc-rds-upload-deployment-pkg"></a>
+## Create the Lambda function<a name="vpc-rds-upload-deployment-pkg"></a>

 Create the Lambda function with the `create-function` command\.
 You can find the subnet IDs and security group ID for your default VPC in the [Amazon VPC console](https://console.aws.amazon.com/vpc)\.